gifitsp/taf/README.md

 * The delay for a simple application could be less 10us.

 ## Before Compilation
-* Check your hardware to make sure that AVX2 or AVX512F is supported.
+* Check your hardware availability to make sure that AVX2 or AVX512F is supported.
 * C++17 compiler is needed.
 * TBB libs and binary located in taf/libs/tbb/bin/